Moin928/resumeo/README.md

-# resumeo
+# Resumeo

-resumeo is a simple resume builder that lets users enter their details and generate a resume using a predefined template.
+Resumeo is a simple resume builder that lets users enter their details and generate a resume using a predefined template.

 ## Features